AI-academic/AI-academic.github.io/README.md

 `date` and `briefing` are separate for a reason: an issue routinely carries news from the preceding week.
 Topic and organization pages sort by when the news happened; briefing pages gather by when it was published.

 `related` is optional and reciprocal.
 Naming another item's slug causes both items to show a link to the other, so a pairing is recorded once and on whichever item was written second, and never has to be maintained in two places.
 Two related items are usually plenty; the link is for a reader who wants the earlier story, not a see-also index.
+Search can be used to find all related news.

 ## What is where